Richard Prebble: Opposition

 Soon after his election, owing mainly to Labour's drastic reduction in MPs in their 1975 defeat, he was made Labour's spokesman for race relations and the environment.
-Following the 1978 election he was given the more prominent portfolio of justice by Labour leader Bill Rowling.
-From 1978 until 1980 he was additionally the Labour Party's junior whip.
-In 1979 Rowling decided to create a separate shadow cabinet above the caucus.
+Following the 1978 election, he was given the more prominent portfolio of justice by Labour leader Bill Rowling.
+From 1978 until 1980, he was additionally the Labour Party's junior whip.
+In 1979, Rowling decided to create a separate shadow cabinet above the caucus.
 Prebble was given a seat in the shadow cabinet, but was displeased at the change in portfolio allocations in which he lost justice and was instead given immigration, regional development and the environment.
 As a result, he refused to join the shadow cabinet to protest his allocation of portfolios he did not want.
 Colleagues described the move as petulant, with Prebble countering by saying "The difference in opposition to being in a shadow cabinet and being a backbencher is only in name.
 It's a shadow rather than a substance."
 He resigned as junior whip as well and returned to the backbench until March 1981 when he rejoined the shadow cabinet as Shadow Minister for Social Welfare and Pacific Island Affairs.

-On 2 September 1983 Prebble was injured in a head-on car collision whilst he was returning to Wellington after addressing the Taxi Proprietors' Association conference.
+On 2 September 1983, Prebble was injured in a head-on car collision whilst he was returning to Wellington after addressing the Taxi Proprietors' Association conference.
 He was taken to Dannevirke Hospital and was treated for a concussion and broken pelvis.

-Owed to his legal background Prebble became quickly known for his "tough, aggressive, non-compromising debating style."
-From 1975 to 1984 Labour was in opposition, and Ross Meurant recalled that "Sir Rob has often said that when he was in government, the most irritating and damaging of his opponents was Richard Prebble.
+Perhaps due to his legal background, Prebble became quickly known for his "tough, aggressive, non-compromising debating style."
+From 1975 to 1984, Labour was in opposition, and Ross Meurant recalled that "Sir Rob has often said that when he was in government, the most irritating and damaging of his opponents was Richard Prebble.
 'Always at it' said Sir Rob, 'Always a bother to us.
 Even if some thought he was mad the way he carried on, we never knew what he was going to come up with next.'"